 Experiencing new cultures is my thing and meeting like-minded souls en route is a bonus.
+I have a penchant for society’s misfits and get fierce over human rights, mental health, equality and animal exploitation.
 I’m an ocean lover and I surf, sail, swim and dive.
-I love art, the macabre, exploring religions, politics, subcultures and ways of life.
-I have a penchant for society’s misfits.
-I am passionate and opinionated so you’re not going, Read More
+I love art, the macabre, exploring religions,, Read More

 Travellers say many things about Cambodia: the people are wonderful, the begging is extreme and that everything is super-cheap even by South East Asia standards.
 Spoiler: only one of these things is true!

 I’m going to take you on a little journey, one that took us just over two weeks to cover from North to South Cambodia.
 From city living to island life, ‘bum guns’, insect munching, pimped up homes, a dark past and smiley prosperous future.
 Kicking off with the journey to Cambodia via Delhi and Bangkok and our Cambodian starting point, Siem Reap.

 As most travelling girls with restless souls will tell you, adventure is their first love.
 Unlocking our planet’s secrets, exploring every ocean and getting under the skin of the myriad of earth’s cultures is what makes my eyes sparkle.
 The joy of moving, living a nomadic lifestyle and home being wherever we lay our backpacks is the life we choose to live.
 It’s never lonely and much of the beauty is in the solo journey.
 I’m so grateful that I had that experience but what happens when you meet your soulmate and they share the same dreams, passion for travel and nomadic soul as you do.
 Magic happens that’s what!